Memories of the South

 Check out this featured pimento cheese spread inside a Fried Green Tomato BLT.

 - Electric mixer or food processor

 - chef knife

 - 4 oz cream cheese, softened to room temperature

 - 1 tsp Worcestershire sauce

-- 1 tsp pickle juice from jar, kosher style
+- 1 tsp pickle juice from the jar, kosher-style

 - 3 tbsp scallions, thinly sliced

-Once the cream cheese is whisked, add the rest of the ingredients except the sharp cheddar shreds.
-Mix the ingredients thoroughly, while scraping down the sides of the bowl every few seconds to make sure the cream cheese has been incorporated.
+- While the cream cheese is still whisking, add the rest of the ingredients except the sharp cheddar shreds.
+Mix the ingredients thoroughly while scraping down the sides of the bowl every few seconds to make sure the cream cheese.

 - Add the shredded sharp cheddar and whisk in briefly to mix in.
 If the mixture is too wet, add additional cheese to firm up.
 Adjust the final seasoning with salt, if needed.